 Euthanasia, or "mercy killing," is the act of taking someone's life who no longer wishes to live, typically because they have a terminal illness or some other debilitating condition.
 Currently only one state (Oregon) allows physician-assisted suicide, but many states do allow the withdrawal of life-sustaining machines or procedures.
 In California, euthanasia laws are not on the books.
 But the state's Natural Death Act allows the removal from life-support procedures or devices.

-The basics of California euthanasia-related laws are listed in the table below.
+The basics of California euthanasia-related laws are listed in the table below and more extensive coverage follows.
 See FindLaw's Patient Rights Basics for more related articles and resources.

 |Code Section||Probate §4653|

 |Euthanasia Condoned in Statutes?||Nothing condones, authorizes, or approves mercy killing or permits an affirmative act or omission to end life other than the withholding of health care pursuant to a durable power of attorney so as to permit the natural process of dying.
 In making health care decisions under a durable power of attorney, an attempted suicide shall not be construed to indicate a decision of the principal that health care treatment be restricted or inhibited.|